lewis6991/gitsigns.nvim/README.md

 }
 ```

 Configuration can be passed to the setup function.
-Here is an example with all
+Here is an example with most of
 the default settings:

 ```lua